mybasementcloud/R8x-export-import-api-scripts/LIMITATIONS_and_CAVEATS.md

 ### Interoperable Device Objects

 - Since these are essentially third-party gateways, or gateways managed by other management servers, there are many more interfaces configured than just a single one.
 The current implementation only harvests the first interface.
 Additional interface harvesting may happen later, if code for that process is not significantly difficult.

+### SmartTask Objects

+- This object has a potential problem importing because of the way the e-mail body for certain tasks is saved, not as a base64 encooded datum, but instead implants escaped characters to handle some functions.
+Export to CSV is handled such that the JQ option for "( .["${key}"] | tojson )" is utilized to generate a result that includes the original escaped characters (so essentially almost the same raw JSON from the mgmt_cli query); however, in the CSV this result is provide with tripple double-quotes (""") on either end, which may cause issues on import.
+- FEEDBACK for the import of this object would be appreciated.